BC SUPPORT Unit

 I am a researcher and/or on a research team

 Are you a researcher interested in conducting patient-oriented research?
 Find other people to collaborate with, and get access to tools, resources and information about patient-oriented research in BC.

 Patient partners are people who contribute to health research by sharing personal experience of a health issue, or their informal caregivers, including family and friends.
 We can help connect you with patient partner opportunities on research teams.

-The BC SUPPORT Unit works to bridge the gap between research evidence and health care practice by:
+We bridge the gap between research evidence and health care practice by:

 - Providing patient-oriented research support services

 - Strengthening and maintaining BC’s capacity in patient-oriented research

 - Engaging stakeholders as active partners in both research and its use in health care practice and policy